TKTim/Introduction-to-Psychology/Class11/Readme.md

  ---
 ## 1. Why we smile

 > Instead of we smile because we are happy, we smile because we are about to join a happy communication.
-There are some studings such like, the observation of bowling. bowler doesn't smile when he hit a strike, rather they smile after they turn around and face to the audience.
+There are some reserchs such like, the observation of bowling. bowling player doesn't smile when he hit a strike, rather they smile after they turn around and face to the audience.
  ---
 ## 2. "Pan Am" smile or Duchenne smile
 >The one on the left is a smile of greeting.
 It's sometimes known as a "Pan Am" smile, which is a fake one.
 Not many people can fake a Duchenne smile.
 And the big diffrent between these two is not in smile but the eyes.